 Over the sixteen days, our list of mammals continued to grow.
 At night, we were able to observe Barking Deer, an Asian Palm Civet and, not one, but two Bhutan Giant Flying Squirrels.
 During the day, we observed Red Fox, several Five-Striped Palm Squirrels, a Black Giant Squirrel feeding on tree bark, Sambar Deer, Assam Macaque, and Gee’s Golden and Capped langurs.

 Tiger’s Nest Bhutan

 Our first stop was a café about 1/3 of the way up.
-We had a quick rest, drank tea and ate biscuits while enjoying a stunning view of the monastery in the distance – which stood out from the slate-grey cliffs in which it had been built.
+We had a quick rest, drank tea and ate biscuits.
+We enjoyed a stunning view of the monastery in the distance.
 Its white walls, and red and gold roof shone among the green pines, blue skies, and white clouds.
 After finishing our tea, we were anxious to keep moving.
-After another hour and a half of walking, enjoying the cool air and the scent of the pine trees that surrounded us, we followed the trail into a steep descent before climbing again along a series of steps carved into the stone.
-At the entrance to the temple, we were treated with a pleasant surprise – a small flock of Altai Accentors were just inches away, bobbing in the grass, searching for food.
+We walked another 1.5 hours.
+The trail descended before climbing again along a series of steps carved into the stone.
+At the entrance to the temple, we were treated with a pleasant surprise!
+A small flock of Altai Accentors bobbing in the grass, searching for food.